 - R Rail

 You're free to number your RefNotes as you see fit.
 However, as you'll see below, using the division system and relying on these numerical codes is a great way to keep your RefNotes organized and easy to locate when you need them.
 The CSI divisions make up a logical organizational system that allows you to file each of your RefNotes into a category of related items.
 For example, you can group all RefNotes having to do with stairs into the Stairs division.
 Any time you need to place a RefNote having to do with stairs, you'll know exactly where to go.

 Although the default divisions and subdivisions in this section are based on CSI, keep in mind that this organizational system is completely customizable.
 You can opt to show only one or the other, add divisions, and even make up your own organizational system.
 You can also create multiple Preference Sets, each with its own organization of divisions, for use with different clients or agencies.

-For more detailed information on divisions and subdivisions, including the CSI divisions structure, see our the Refnote Divisions section of our Reference Notes Organization page.
+For more detailed information on divisions and subdivisions, including the CSI divisions structure, see the RefNote Divisions section of our Reference Notes Organization documentation.

 Adding and Editing Divisions

 To add a division, click the New button beneath the Reference Note Divisions list.

 Select the Division tab.